 Logic and Strategy

 Richard Scarry’s BusyTown – $19.99 (ages 3 and up)

 Solve mysteries and find hidden objects in this fun game with a 6-foot long game board with a focus on teamwork, attention to details, and matching skills.
 This is a great game for preschoolers and up

 Melissa & Doug Pattern Blocks and Boards – $16.79 (ages 3 and up)

 Match shapes to patterns and illustrations.
 Good for hand-eye coordination, matching, shape recognition.
 Made from wood.
 You can also take the illustrations away and just use the blocks for open-ended imaginative play.

+Not exactly a board game, but I love how Twister supports creative thinking skills in relation to movement encourages physical activity.
 This one takes me back to my childhood.
 Put your hands and feet at different places on the mat without falling over.
-It supports creative thinking skills in relation to movement.
-I love games that encourage physical activity.

 Pull out a bock without crashing the stack.
 This game is reasonably priced and it appeals to all ages.
 A family classic.

 Labyrinth – $18.42 (ages 8+)

 This is a fun logic and strategy game for up to two to four players, and can be adapted for more players.
 The game doesn’t require any reading, so emergent readers can easily play, and it’s entertaining enough for adults to enjoy.
 Use the Labyrinth board design to create a series of mazes players must move through.
 The objective is for each player to collect all seven treasures on their treasure cards as quickly as possible.
 The pieces are sturdy and every game is different, which keeps it interesting over time.